saltyorg/docs/docs/reference/google-shared-drives.md

     run the suggested command with `sudo`:

-    [copy-paste this into your terminal window]
+    [copy-paste the command from the error into your terminal window]

     ```
-    sudo apt install python3.8-venv
+    sudo COMMAND FROM ERROR ABOVE
     ```

     Then try the virtual-environment command in step 2 again.

     </details>